Half-Baked-Code/Durbeen/ReferenceBooks/scoring_rubrics/Scoring Rubrics in the Classroom_ Using Performance Criteria for Assessing and Improving Student Performance by Judith A. Arter.md

 #### **CALIFORNIA MATHEMATICS RUBRIC**

-<span id="page-114-0"></span>As described in the *California Mathematics Framework* (1992), mathematically powerful students are those who can draw on mathematical ideas, tools, and techniques to think and communicate.
+As described in the *California Mathematics Framework* (1992), mathematically powerful students are those who can draw on mathematical ideas, tools, and techniques to think and communicate.
 In responding to an open-ended question and accomplishing its task, a student demonstrates mathematical power.
 As the student engages in and responds to the task, he or she draws from his or her thinking capacity, understanding of mathematical ideas, ability to use tools and techniques, communication skills, and ability to shape a coherent and focused response.

 The general rubric below is used to evaluate responses to open-ended questions in mathematics.
 The rubric articulates the extent to which student work accomplishes the purpose of the task and demonstrates mathematical understanding, reasoning, thinking, communicating, and use of tools and techniques.
 Level 6 represents the highest quality of work, and Level 1 the lower quality of performance.
 This rubric can be applied to any open-ended task.
 Therefore, before applying this rubric to mathematics assessment, the scorer must explore all possible ways in which it relates to a particular problem.
 In other words, the scorer looks for the mathematical ideas, thinking, communication, tools, and techniques that a student can use to solve a particular problem.